data-apis/array-api/spec/API_specification/type_promotion.md

 <!-- Note: please keep table columns aligned -->

-The following type promotion tables specify the casting behavior for operations involving two arrays.
-When more than two arrays participate, application of the promotion tables is associative (i.e., the result does not depend on array order).
+The following type promotion tables specify the casting behavior for operations involving two array operands.
+When more than two array operands participate, application of the promotion tables is associative (i.e., the result does not depend on operand order).

 ### Signed integer type promotion table